-- The thickness and condition of the existing slab.
-A minimum of 100mm concrete is normally expected.
-Slabs less than 100mm are more likely to be vulnerable to rising damp, especially if the concrete is of poor quality; - If there are proposals to increase the load on the existing slab, such as building a masonry wall, then the new wall should be built on an adequate foundation or the existing slab proved for adequacy by calculation; - Are there any gaps between the skirting and floor suggesting settlement of the slab?
+- The thickness and condition of the existing slab, a minimum 100mm concrete is normally expected.
+Slabs less than 100mm are more likely to be vulnerable to rising damp, especially if the concrete is of poor quality. - If there are proposals to increase the load on the existing slab, such as building a masonry wall, then the new wall should be built on an adequate foundation or the existing slab proved for adequacy by calculation.

+- Are there any gaps between the skirting and floor suggesting settlement of the slab?
 Is the fill beneath the slab over 600mm? - Are there any cracks in the floor slab due to settlement?
-If the slab has settled it may be

-- practical to re-level the floor with a new screed or self-leveling compound.
-Before undertaking any works to a slab which has settled, it must be ascertained whether the settlement has stopped. - Has the slab heaved?
+If the slab has settled it may be practical to re-level the floor with a new screed or self-leveling compound.
+Before undertaking any works to a slab which has settled, it must be ascertained that the settlement has stopped. - Has the slab heaved?
 Clay heave can be attributed to the swelling of the clay subsoil when there is a recovery of the desiccated zone following the removal of a tree.
-Where a slab has heaved, further investigation is necessary to determine the reason for this and appropriate measures taken to rectify the cause and damage. - Where it can be shown that the existing ground floor is structurally adequate but does not incorporate a (DPM), a DPM may be laid over the existing slab e.g. 2/3 coat bitumen paint or 1200 gauge polythene over which a minimum 50mm, 1:3 screed should be laid.
-The DPM should lap with the DPC.
+Where a slab has heaved, further investigation is necessary to determine the reason for this and appropriate measures taken to rectify the cause and damage. - Where it can be shown that the existing ground floor is structurally adequate but does not incorporate a damp proof membrane, a damp proof membrane may be laid over the existing slab e.g. 2/3 coat bitumen paint or 1,200 gauge polythene over which a minimum 50mm, 1:3 screed should be laid.
+The damp proof membrane should lap with the damp proof course.

-12.1.3.6 Existing suspended timber floors
+12.1.2.6 Existing suspended timber floors

-Where it is proposed to keep the existing ground floor, the existing floorboards / finish should be lifted to ascertain the condition of the timber joists / wall plates and a report carried out by a Structural Engineer as well as a specialist relating to insect infestation and fungal attack.
+Where it is proposed to keep the existing ground floor, the existing floorboards / finish should be lifted to ascertain the condition of the timber joists/ wall plates and a report carried out by a Structural Engineer as well as a specialist relating to insect infestation and fungal attack.